Nixtla/popol-vuh/README.md

 Let $I$ be a finite set, representing a collection of individuals.
 For each $i \in I$, let $u_i:X\longrightarrow\mathbb{R}$ be a utility function, describing the amount of happiness or welness an individual $i$ derives from each possible state.

 A social choice theory|social choice rule is a mechanism which uses the data $(u_i)_{i \in I}$ to select some element(s) from $X$ which are `best' for society.
 The question of what 'best' means is the basic question of social choice theory.
-The 'egalitarian rule' selects an element $x \in X$ which maximizes the 'minimum utility', that is, it solves the following optimization problem:
+The 'egalitarian rule' selects an element $x \in X$ which maximizes the 'minimum utility', that is, it solves the optimization problem above.

 ### [I will never pass up an opportunity to help out a colleague](#i-will-never-pass-up-an-opportunity-to-help-out-a-colleague)
 It doesn’t matter who you report to or what division you’re in.
-If you’re an Automattician, every other Automattician is your colleague.
+If you’re an Nixtlican, every other Nixtlican is your colleague.
 A culture where we always try to help one another is the one we all want to work in.

-Taken more broadly, “colleague” is all those in the same role in the world.
+Taken more broadly, `colleague` is all those in the same role in the world.
 Can you write a blog post or give a talk that will help everyone who is exposed to it?

 Part of helping someone is communicating clearly.
 This doesn’t mean saying “yes” to every request.
 The distance between saying you’ll help someone and actually helping them is a gap often created with the best intentions.
 But when we don’t bridge that gap, accountability suffers throughout the organization.
 Our desire to help might make it tempting to tell someone we’ll do something, but we should always be impeccable with our word.